hamidgasmi/training.computerscience.cloud.aws/README.md

 		- It's associated with a single VPC: it doesn't span VPC's
 		- A VPC could contain multiple SGs
 	- SG : ENI - * : 1
-		- It is attached to 1 ENI
+		- It's attached to 1 ENI
 		- An ENI could be attached to multiple SGs
 	- SG : EC2 Instance : * : *
 		- It could be assigned to multiple instances